 The Sixth Form is the spring board to the next chapter in a young woman’s life – a time when they will be called upon to live a life in tune with their principles and ideals; to be women of integrity.
 This is no easy challenge.

 The Character Development programme helps our Sixth Formers to develop the emotional and spiritual tools which will enable them to live a life in harmony with themselves and their innermost yearnings; to learn how unique and valued they are, yet at the same time think about themselves less and others more; to take life seriously but have a healthy sense of humour about themselves; to make the right choices for the right reasons.

 The Tutorial System

-In the VI Form the tutorial system comes into its own and the tutor becomes a ‘wise friend’ and mentor.
-VI-Formers have the opportunity to discuss their concerns, aspirations, plans, sorrows and joys with their tutor.
+In the Sixth Form the tutorial system comes into its own and the tutor becomes a ‘wise friend’ and mentor.
+Sixth Formers have the opportunity to discuss their concerns, aspirations, plans, sorrows and joys with their tutor.

 The tutor liaises with the subject teachers and parents to ensure her tutee achieves her full potential.
 She helps her with essential skills such as time management and how to become a true professional.

 She is there to gently guide and advise on life choices, career decisions, friendship issues, the meaning of love and the deepening of faith.
 Nothing is too big or too small for a student and her tutor to discuss.

 A tutor is the embodiment of The Laurels spirit – ‘to serve with joy’.
 She is on hand for the good times and the bad times.
 She is someone who gives generously of herself and her time to help a young person grow in self-awareness and love of self and others.
 Her role is to support and assist her tutee as she navigates the ‘moral maze’ and help her to discern her way in life.
 No wonder so many tutors become lifelong friends!

 Sixth Formers at the Laurels put their understanding of virtue to practical use through a service learning project, designed for younger students.